Finn Flanagan

-Finn Frank Flanagan is an English professional footballer who plays as a midfielder for club Rugby Town, on loan from club Mansfield Town.
+Finn Frank Flanagan is an English professional footballer who plays as a midfielder for Portadown FC, on loan from club Mansfield Town.

 Career

 Flanagan joined the academy of Derby County at the age of 10.

 He joined the Mansfield Town academy in January 2021 and signed his first professional contract with the club in May 2023.
 On 10 October 2023, Flanagan made his professional debut, coming on as a late substitute for Calum Macdonald in a 3–2 victory over Doncaster Rovers.
 He then went on to make 1 more appearance in the EFL Trophy, along with three games as an unused substitute in other competitions.

 On 6 December 2024, Flanagan joined Rushall Olympic on a one-month youth loan.

 On 14 January 2025, Flanagan joined Redditch United on a one-month loan.

 Flanagan joined Mickleover on loan in February 2025.

 On 27 March 2025, Flanagan joined Rugby Town on loan until the end of the season.

+Flanagan joined Matlock Town on loan in November 2025.

+On 31 January 2026, Quorn announced the signing of Flanagan on loan.